-As you will see from the pictures it was a beautiful day when we went aboard some of the ships.
+As you will see from the pictures, it was a beautiful day when we went aboard some of the ships.
 We toured the Pride of Baltimore II and the LYNX.
 These ships are living museums and the crew on board was excited to share their knowledge of the roles that their respective ships played in the War of 1812.
-Of course the highlight was the celebrity ship, the HMS Bounty.
-The HMS Bounty was built for the movie “Mutiny on the Bounty” in 1962, but most would recognize this ship from “Pirates of the Caribbean”.
-Even though my son and I were only an hour from home, we had to act like tourist and get a picture with “Jack Sparrow”.
+Of course, the highlight was the celebrity ship, the HMS Bounty.
+The HMS Bounty built for the movie “Mutiny on the Bounty” in 1962, but most would recognize this ship from “Pirates of the Caribbean.”
+Even though my son and I were only an hour from home, we had to act like a tourist and get a picture with “Jack Sparrow.”

-We had a great time boarding the historical sailing vessels and spending time at the Tall Ship Festival.
+We had a great time boarding the historic sailing vessels and spending time at the Tall Ship Festival.
 The festival took place at Mitchell Park Marina.
-There was no shortage of things to do, so we spent our time checking out the museum civic exhibit displays, shopping and watching families on the carousel.
+There was no shortage of things to do, so we spent our time checking out the museum public exhibit displays, shopping and watching families on the carousel.
 My only regret was that we were not able to sail away on one of the Roseway excursions.
-Of course the lobster roll at Claudio’s and live music on the main stage quickly had me forgetting our missed excursion to Bug Lighthouse.
+Of course, the lobster roll at Claudio’s and live music on the main stage quickly had me forgetting our missed trip to Bug Lighthouse.

 Do you plan on seeing the Tall Ships this week in Baltimore or checking out the TALL SHIPS CHALLENGE® Race Series and Maritime Festivals in Newport and Halifax?